 The Palau de la Generalitat is open on limited occasions only.

-Plan a visit (in Catalan only).
+Plan a visit.
 Note this is NOT a tourist attraction.

 Video: © Generalitat de Catalunya